keyestudio/KS3027-KS3027F-Keyestudio-Beetlebot-3-in-1-Robot-for-Raspberry-Pi-Pico-Python/2. Python Tutorials/KS3027 KS3027F) Keyestudio Beetlebot 3 in 1 Robot for Python STEM Education.md

 ### Project 8: Line Tracking Sensor

 There are two IR line tracking sensors on the car.
 They are actually two pairs of ST188L3 infrared tubes and used to detect black and white lines.
 In this project, we will make a line tracking car.

 ### Project 8.1: Reading Values

 **1.Description：**

 In this experiment, we use ST188L3 infrared tubes to detect black and white lines, then print the data on the serial monitor.

 **2. Knowledge：**

 **Infrared line tracking:**

 The IR line tracking sensor boasts a pair of ST188L3 infrared tubes,which has an infrared emitting diode and a receiver tube.
 When the emitting diode emits an infrared signal then received by the receiving tube after being reflected by the white object.
-Once the receiving tube receives the signal, the output terminal will output a low level (0);
-when the infrared emitting diode emits an infrared signal, and the infrared signal is absorbed by the black object, a high level (1) will be output, thus realizing the function of detecting signals through infrared rays.
+Once the receiving tube receives the signal, the output terminal will output a low level (0); when the infrared emitting diode emits an infrared signal, and the infrared signal is absorbed by the black object, a high level (1) will be output, thus realizing the function of detecting signals through infrared rays.

-Warning: Reflective optical sensors (including IR line tracking sensors) shouldn not be applied under sunlight as there is a lot of invisible light such as infrared and ultraviolet.
+Warning: Reflective optical sensors (including IR line tracking sensors) should not be applied under sunlight as there is a lot of invisible light such as infrared and ultraviolet.

 Values detected by the line tracking sensor are shown in the table.

 The values of infrared tracking detection of objects with different colors in all cases.
 Where black object or no object is detected represents 1, and white object is detected represents 0.

 |      |       |                |